williamjames6/phaseX/notes/buildNote.md

 IMPLEMENTED- Sketch functions (eraser, undo, color) (expected) IMPLEMENTED- Time scroll for timestamp
-IMPLEMENTED- Arrowhead direction + change dashed arrow + ball + straighten arrows
+IMPLEMENTED- Arrowhead direction + change dashed arrow + ball + straighten arrows IMPLEMENTED- Timeout for router.replace("/") on appState going to background
 - Linking with [] and {} for timestamps and other dates
 - Right now, nothing about the chat interaction persists across renders.
-Very short term --> should be more useful long term IMPLEMENTED- Timeout for router.replace("/") on appState going to background
+Very short term --> should be more useful long term
 - Forgot password flow + verify email flow
-- CHAINRUNNER.JS
+- CHAINRUNNER.TS
 - Make subjective feeling for sessions look <Pretty>
 - Modify option for session entries
+- Self vs other data included